 The 2025 Montana Legislature

-- Balanced budget.
-We passed a balanced budget, as required by the Montana Constitution.
-Since 2021, I have served as the Senate Minority Vice Chair on the budget committee and was involved in building the budget.
+- A Balanced budget.
+Since 2021, she has served as the Senate Minority Vice Chair on the budget committee and was involved in building the budget.

 - Property Tax Relief.
 Legislators successfully passed a series of bills to reduce property taxes on primary residences and long-term rentals.
 Because the bills only became law in late Spring, the first year of relief is through a rebate; in subsequent years, the relief will be reflected on property tax bills.

-- Maintained Impartial Courts in Our State.
-We defeated numerous (slightly different) bills that would have made judges run in partisan elections.
-The majority of legislators do not want judges to be loyal to any Party (Republican or Democrat); we just want our courts to be strong and independent – and our judges to be fair and listen to all sides of every argument.
+- Maintaining Impartial Courts.
+She joined with other legislators to defeat numerous (slightly different) bills that would have made judges run in partisan elections.
+Janet believes that judges should not be loyal to any Party (Republican, Democrat, or Libertarian).
+Montana’s courts should be strong and independent – and our judges should be fair and listen to all sides of every argument.

 - Reauthorized Medicaid for more than 90,000 working Montanans.
 This reauthorization is especially important for veterans, low-income workers, and rural communities (and their healthcare clinics).

-- Create a Bowhunters with Disabilities Program (SB 238) in the state that will collect donations to be used to modified archery equipment for disabled hunters to use during archery season.
+- Created a Bowhunters with Disabilities Program (SB 238) in the state that will collect donations to be used to modified archery equipment for disabled Montana hunters to use during archery season.

 - Revised public record laws (HB 100) by requiring all public agencies (including all state agencies, the Secretary of State, Attorney General, Auditor, and Office of Public Instruction) to establish a public information request process.
 This bill also revises fees for public information requests.

-- Require Disclosure of Artificial Intelligence (AI) Use in Elections (SB 25).
-This bill essentially requires that deepfake AIs used in elections carry a disclosure identifying the material as deepfake AI generated.
-NOTE: because of the U.S. Supreme Court’s Citizen’s United decision, it is almost impossible to regulate communications in elections; the best we can do (now) is identify when this material is being used.
+- Required Disclosure of Artificial Intelligence (AI) Use in Elections (SB 25).
+This requires that deepfake AIs used in elections carry a disclosure identifying the material as deepfake AI generated.
+NOTE: because of the U.S. Supreme Court’s Citizen’s United decision, it is almost impossible to regulate communications in elections; the best we can do (for now) is identify when deepfakes are being used.

 - Extending the deadline to spend $3.7 million to reimburse schools for testing and mitigation work for water faucets and fountains under the lead in public school drinking water program (a program at the Montana Department of Environmental Quality);

-- Added $2 million to assist will cleaning up underground storage tanks that are leaking petroleum products into groundwater (another program under the Montana Department of Environmental Quality);
+- Adding $2 million to assist with cleaning up underground storage tanks that are leaking petroleum products into groundwater (another program under the Montana Department of Environmental Quality);

 I look forward to working for you through 2026 and beyond.
 Please feel free to reach out with your concerns and ideas!